Pythons-And-Ladders/the-coke-can-project/Drivers/DRIVERS_README.md

 ## Disclaimers:

-The IMU, TF card reader, and certain functions of the modules listed above have not yet been utilised or tested within the current scope of this project.
+The IMU and certain functions of the modules listed above have not yet been utilised or tested within the current scope of this project.
 However, the required drivers for these functionalities are included, though their compatibility and functionality have not been fully verified.

-In addition to the libraries listed above, the code utilises pre-installed libraries like `machine`, `time`, and `bluetooth`.
-A full list of available libraries with Micropython can be found on the [Micropython website](https://docs.micropython.org/en/latest/library/index.html).